 Academics & Model

-We have conducted extensive research to ensure that our curriculum is not only rigorous, but upholds Christian Values.
+We have conducted extensive research to ensure that our curriculum is not only excellent, but upholds Biblical values.
 Our goal is that as your student progresses through the curriculum, they are not only growing academically, but that you and your family will find opportunities to go deeper in your understanding and faith in God.

 School Days: Tuesday | Thursday 8:30 a.m. - 3:30 p.m.